ibm-cloud-docs/power-iaas/backup-strategies.md

 IBM Cloud® Partner Cobalt Iron® provides an automated backup offering for AIX and Linux instances of {{site.data.keyword.powerSysFull}}.
 The backup offering is called Secure Automated Backup with Compass® referred hereafter as “Backup Offering.”

 The Backup Offering is powered by Cobalt Iron Compass and is accessible from the IBM Cloud [catalog](https://cloud.ibm.com/catalog){: external}.
 The Backup Offering provides enterprise-class backup and restore features in a cloud-centric SaaS solution.
 Compass capabilities and security features, along with many other security functions provides protection and self-assessments to protect enterprise data and applications.

+For more information, see [Cobalt Iron documentation](https://help.cobaltiron.com/getting-started-with-powervs-and-compass-commander/){: external}.

 Cobalt Iron Compass protects various platforms, applications, and data classes.
 The Backup Offering includes the following unique features and functions: